svennam92/projectile-motion/README.md

 ## To run this locally you'll need to run these commands:

+- add your flowthings account name and flowthings token to the .env file.
 - npm install
 - npm install -g gulp
 - gulp